The maximum likelihood degree of Fermat hypersurfaces

 so that for any solution of the ideal we have $p_h^{d-1} = p_k^{d-1}$.
 Finally,

 where $p_k$ is just one of the non-zero coordinates. \end{proof}

-The previous lemma implies that saturating the ideal by the linear form $x_0+\cdots+x_n$ suffices to guarantee that no solution lies on the hyperplane arrangement $\mathcal{H}$ for any data vector $\boldsymbol{u}$.
+The previous lemma implies that saturating the ideal by the linear form $x_0+\cdots+x_n$ suffices to guarantee that no solution lies on the hyperplane arrangement $\mathcal{H}$ for a generic data vector $\boldsymbol{u}$.
 Saturating with respect to a unique linear form instead of $n+2$ is certainly an improvement.
 Unfortunately, the saturation with respect to $x_0+\cdots+x_n$ is much more expensive than the saturation with respect to a single variable.
-One way to avoid the saturation by $x_0+\cdots+x_n$ is to compute $\MLdeg F_{n,d}$ as the difference between the number of points defined by $I_{n,d}^{\uu}$ and the number of points defined by the ideal $I_{n,d}^{\uu} + (x_0+\cdots+x_n)$.
-The latter ideal has a nice property.
+Next proposition shows that we can avoid the saturation by $x_0+\cdots+x_n$ and compute $\MLdeg F_{n,d}$ as the difference between the number of points defined by $I_{n,d}^{\uu}$ and the number of points defined by the ideal $I_{n,d}^{\uu} + (x_0+\cdots+x_n)$.